gordianknotC/nxp_note/android/intent.md

 -   **type**  -- Specifies an explicit type (a **MIME** type) of the intent data.
 Normally the type is `inferred from the data` itself.
 By setting this attribute, you disable that evaluation and force an explicit type.

 -   **component**  -- Specifies an **`explicit name of a component class`** to use for the intent.
-Normally this is determined by looking at the other information in the intent (the action, data/type, and categories) and matching that with a component that can handle it.
-If this attribute is set then none of the evaluation is performed, and this component is used exactly as is.
+Normally this is determined by looking at the other information in the intent (the action, data/type, and categories) and matching that with a component that can handle it. `If this attribute is set then none of the evaluation is performed`, and this component is used `exactly as is`.
 By specifying this attribute, all of the other Intent attributes become optional.

--   **extras**  -- This is a  `[Bundle](https://developer.android.com/reference/android/os/Bundle.html)`  of any additional information.
+-   **extras**  -- This is a  [Bundle](https://developer.android.com/reference/android/os/Bundle.html)  of any additional information.
 This can be used to provide extended information to the component.
 For example, if we have a action to send an e-mail message, we could also include extra pieces of data here to supply a subject, body, etc.

 Intent(**Context** context, **Activity** activity) putExtras(**Intent** src)